mulkieran/hs-dbus-signature/README.rst

 A Hypothesis Strategy for Generating Arbitrary DBus Signatures
 ==============================================================

-This package contains a Hypothesis strategy for generating dbus signatures.
+This package contains a Hypothesis strategy for generating DBus signatures.
-An informal specification of dbus signatures is available at: https://dbus.freedesktop.org/doc/dbus-specification.html.
+An informal specification of DBus signatures is available at: https://dbus.freedesktop.org/doc/dbus-specification.html.

 The strategy is intended to be both sound and complete.
-That is, it should never generate an invalid dbus signature and it should be capable, modulo size constraints, of generating any valid dbus signature.
+That is, it should never generate an invalid DBus signature and it should be capable, modulo size constraints, of generating any valid DBus signature.

 Usage
 -----